crypto-org-chain/cronos-docs/docs/bridge/gb-testnet.md

-# Via the Gravity Bridge Web App
+# Via the Gravity Bridge Web App - Testnet only

-## Transfer assets between Ethereum and Cronos using the Gravity Bridge Web App
+## Transfer assets between Ethereum testnet and Cronos testnet using the Gravity Bridge Web App

 ### Introduction